Mixpanel vs Amplitude: Which One Should You Use?

 On the other hand, Amplitude allows you to work with your users’ data directly via data integrations with its partner offers such as Kochava or Branch.

 - A/B Testing Features

-Your KPI metrics analyze your success, so having an alert based on your KPIs is a benefit.
-Unfortunately, Amplitude is one step behind it.
-It does not offer alerts based on KPI which means a piece of the puzzle is missing.
+Your KPI metrics analyze your success, so it’s always a good idea to have alerts for any changes in your KPIs.
+Unfortunately, Amplitude does not offer alerts based on KPIs which means a piece of the puzzle is missing.
 However, Mixpanel comes with automatic alerts to monitor your KPIs, so you can have a chance to answer quickly for any circumstances.

 - Data Export

 Both tools can show you the unlimited data history of your products.
 Amplitude comes with some benefits for exporting this data.
 With Amplitude’s free plan, you can export your data collected to CSV.
 Once, you download the CSV file then you can import them to Excel or any other place you wish to process them.

 However, Mixpanel does not offer to export data on its free plan.
 So, if you have a free plan then any data analytics process has to be done via Mixpanel.

 We talked about many different elements and essential features of Mixpanel and Amplitude.
 Now, let’s zoom out and summarize what these tools can do for you:

 - Mixpanel has an overall 4.5/5 on Capterra out of 96 reviews and 4.5/5 on G2 out of 711 reviews.